o-ran-sc/ric-plt-dbaas/README.md

 ### DBaaS service

-In R0, dbaas service is realized with single container running redis database.
+Dbaas service is realized either with single container running redis database or with HA deployment implemented by a redis sentinel solution.
-The database is configured to be non-persistent and non-redundant.
-The container exposes single port which is hardcoded to be 6379.
+Standalone dbaas database is configured to be non-persistent and non-redundant.
+HA dbaas provides redundancy but it is also configured to be non-persistent.

 After dbaas service is installed, environment variables **DBAAS_SERVICE_HOST** and **DBAAS_SERVICE_PORT** are exposed to application containers.
+In the case of HA dbaas deployment environment variables **DBAAS_MASTER_NAME** and **DBAAS_SERVICE_SENTINEL_PORT** are also exposed to application containers.
 SDL library will automatically use these environment variables.

 The service is installed via helm by using dbaas-service chart.
 Modify the values accordingly before installation (repository location, image name, ..)